Traveling with a pet

 Policies at hotel chains vary.
 Some enforce weight limits, while others, such as Loews and Kimpton, have no

 Some charge for pets (usually $10 and up per night at a Quality Inn), some require a security deposit (around $15 at Super 8,

 $50 at most Quality Inns) and some charge nothing at all (Red Roof Inn, Loews, Kimpton).

 Most hotels limit the number of rooms that accommodate pets, so reserve one as early as possible.

-On May 18-19, the Door County town of Baileys Harbor holds the Door County Scottie Rally, with a parade of Scots with pipes and drums corps, plus pet-psychic sessions and an auction of artist-adorned Scottie figures.
+In May, the Door County town of Baileys Harbor holds the Door County Scottie Rally, with a parade of Scots with pipes and drums corps, plus pet-psychic sessions and an auction of artist-adorned Scottie figures.

-In Milwaukee, Bastille Days in Cathedral Square
+In Milwaukee, Bastille Days in July includes

-On Aug.
-4, the Lake Pepin village of Stockholm, Wis., holds Dog Days of Stockholm, with adoptable rescue dogs, training and photography tips, dog demos (agility, Frisbee, tricks), contests (best smile, trick, costume and Looks Most Like Owner) and a dog parade.
+In early August, the Lake Pepin village of Stockholm, Wis., holds Dog Days of Stockholm, with adoptable rescue dogs, training and photography tips, dog demos (agility, Frisbee, tricks), contests (best smile, trick, costume and Looks Most Like Owner) and a dog parade.

 © Beth Gauper